All Articles

 Career transitions: Jobs outside of education

 Changing jobs or employers during your career isn't unusual.
-But any change in employment outside public education may impact the retirement benefits you earned as a school employee — even if you are paying into another pension program or Social Security through your new job.
+But any change in employment outside of public education may impact the retirement benefits you earned as a school employee — even if you are paying into another pension program or Social Security through your new job.

-“TRS currently takes 8.25% of an employee's paycheck to fund the pension,” explains Eldridge.
+“The Teacher Retirement System of Texas, known as 'TRS,' currently takes 8.25% of an employee's paycheck to fund the pension,” explains Eldridge.
 "The money you put into TRS and the accrued annual 2% interest it earns is fully vested.
 If you leave your job at any point, you can keep it in place and let it grow or remove it and roll it over to another plan.
 Or you can opt to take a full distribution."

 Career transitions: Post-retirement employment